-On every fifth day of the fifth month in Chinese lunar calendar, the Dragon Boat Festival is celebrated in various ways, and the festival foods are always an indispensable part.
-Apart from Zongzi, what else do Chinese people eat during the Dragon Boat Festival?
+On every fifth day of the fifth month in Chinese lunar calendar, the Dragon Boat Festival, or Duanwu Festival is celebrated in various ways, and the Dragon Boat Festival foods are always an indispensable part.
+Apart from Zongzi, what do Chinese eat on the Dragon Boat Festival?

 gave his life for his country by drowning himself in a river.
 To protect his body from being eaten by fish, people threw Zongzi into the river to feed the water creatures.
 Since then, Zongzi becomes a typical food for Dragon Boat Festival, which has been passed by for thousands of years.